Sixolile213147912/CAREER-COUNSELLING/README.md

 # CAREER-COUNSELLING

 The CAREER DEVELOPMENT Course Breakdown
-* What is the purpose of setting goals in career counselling
+* The purpose of setting goals in career counselling
-* What should be the outcome of effective career counselling
+* Outcomes of effective career counselling
-* What's the primary goal of career development
-* Which on of the following best describes the concept of career planning
-* Which of the following is an example of a hard skill

 Screenshot of the completeion of the CAREER DEVELOPMENT short course